Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Error analysis

 \section{Error analysis}

 This section is dedicated to the explicit representation and analysis of the error induced by our expansion procedure in \Cref{sec:expprocedure3}.
-The section is divided into two parts. \begin{enumerate}[label=(\arabic*)] \item \Cref{sec:expliciterror3} is devoted to the explicit representation of the error term induced by the expansion procedure. \item \Cref{sec:boundverhulsterror} details how one would approach bounding the error term induced by the expansion procedure in terms of the remainder terms generated by the approximation of the underlying volatility/variance process. \end{enumerate} In this section we will make extensive use of the following notation: \begin{itemize} \item $L^p := L^p(\Omega, \FF, \Qro)$ denotes the vector space of equivalence classes of random variables with finite $L^p$ norm, given by $\| \cdot \|_p = \left [\Ex| \cdot |^p \right ]^{1/p}$. \item For an $n$-tuple $\alpha := (\alpha_1, \dots , \alpha_n) \in \naturals^n$, then $| \alpha| = \sum_{i = 1}^n \alpha_i$ denotes its $1$-norm. \end{itemize}
+The section is divided into two parts: \begin{itemize} \item \Cref{sec:expliciterror3} provides an explicit representation of the error term induced by the expansion procedure. \item \Cref{sec:boundverhulsterror} provides a bound on the error term induced by the expansion procedure in terms of the remainder terms generated by the approximation of the underlying volatility process. \end{itemize} In the following, $L^p := L^p(\Omega, \FF, \Qro)$ denotes the vector space of random variables (identified $\Qro$ a.s.) with finite $L^p$ norm, given by $\| \cdot \|_p = \left [\Ex| \cdot |^p \right ]^{1/p}$.
+Moreover, for an $n$-tuple $\alpha := (\alpha_1, \dots , \alpha_n) \in \naturals^n$, then $| \alpha| = \sum_{i = 1}^n \alpha_i$ denotes its $1$-norm.